mangez84/enjoytrivia/README.md

 - The function to shuffle an array was copied in its entirety from this [Stack Overflow](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array/6274381#6274381) post.
 - The code for darkening the background image came from this [CSS-Tricks](https://css-tricks.com/design-considerations-text-images/) post.
 - The function for decoding HTML entities was copied from this [Stack Overflow](https://stackoverflow.com/questions/7394748/whats-the-right-way-to-decode-a-string-that-has-special-html-entities-in-it/7394787#7394787) post.
+- The code for changing the colour of the range slider was found in this [Stack Overflow](https://stackoverflow.com/a/56424165) post.

 ### Content